 PCA has various ensembles that form and provide worship music on an as-needed basis.
 The most prominent of these is the DOME (Decent and Orderly Men’s Ensemble), a men’s quartet that sings gospel music occasionally during the worship services.
 The children of PCA step into the service to play tone chimes for the congregation.
 There is also a Children’s Choir, Guest Musicians, and a variety of instruments played throughout the year.

 PCA is also blessed to produce special music events during the year.
 One is the Summer Salon, a gathering of professional musicians from the Twin Cities area that provide an evening of high-quality music for the church and the community.
 Another yearly event is the PCA Christmas Cantata, a creative presentation of one aspect of the Christmas story interpreted through drama and music and written by the PCA choir director, Jerri Johnson.
-The 2017 cantata, entitled Listen to the Angels Singin', provided an "angel's-eye-view" of events both 2000 years ago and today and contained original drama, and music of Handel, and others.
+The 2018 cantata, entitled Be the Light You Want to See in the World contained original drama, and music of Bach, Handel, Stephen Schwartz and others.
 It truly was a rich and unique Christmas event.

 PCA encourages all musicians of any ability and type to share their musical gifts.
 Musicians from the church and the community make ‘guest appearances’ throughout the year to enhance the PCA worship experience.